kristocopani/dotfiles/README.md

 # Overview
-This repository contains scripts that customize Windows Terminal & Linux OS ZSH.
+This repository contains scripts that customize Windows Terminal & Bash Terminal.

 ## Windows Terminal
 From a Windows PowerShell prompt, run the following command: